• Skip to primary navigation

 2. Cut them in half vertically and place the halves upside down in a single layer in an oven-safe glass baking dish or on a silicone baking mat.
 You can cut off the stem, but not necessary.

 4. Take them out and let them cool until it is comfortable to touch them with your bare hands.
-You can see it in the below photo of how eggplants look after roasting without oil in the oven.
+You can see in the below photo how eggplants look after roasting without oil in the oven.

 Roasted eggplants up close